CVOR Travel Nurse Jobs in Michigan

 CVOR Travel Nurse Pay in Michigan

-• Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+• Tax-free housing stipend paid straight to you.
+You pick and book your own place; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend built into your package

 • Health, dental, and vision insurance

-• Travel reimbursement to and from your assignment
+• Travel reimbursement for getting to and from the assignment

-• Call pay on top of base, which matters in CVOR since nearly every contract carries call
+• Call pay on top of base, no small thing in CVOR since nearly every contract carries call

-• Completion bonuses on select contracts and a 401(k) with contribution options
+• Completion bonuses on select contracts plus a 401(k) with contribution options

 Licensing and Credentialing for Michigan CVOR Contracts

-• BLS: Required universally and must be current
+• BLS: Non-negotiable everywhere, and it has to be current

-• CNOR certification (or an equivalent perioperative credential): Strongly preferred at the larger cardiac programs.
-It signals you’ve invested in the specialty and can function independently at a high level.
+• CNOR certification (or an equivalent perioperative credential): The larger cardiac programs strongly prefer it.
+It shows you’ve invested in the specialty and can work independently at a high level.

-• Bypass pump experience: The single biggest clinical differentiator for CVOR travelers.
-The bigger cardiac and academic programs will ask specifically how many cases, what procedures, and how recently — so be detailed in your profile.
+• Bypass pump experience: The biggest single differentiator on a CVOR profile.
+The bigger cardiac and academic programs will want specifics on how many cases, which procedures, and how recently, so spell it out in detail.

-• Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
-General OR experience isn’t a substitute for a CVOR background.
+• Minimum 2 years of dedicated CVOR experience: Facilities want travelers who can circulate and scrub open-heart cases with minimal orientation.
+General OR time doesn’t substitute for a CVOR background.

 How Michigan Compares for CVOR Travelers

-Then there’s the lifestyle, which matters over a 13-week stretch.
-Michigan runs on water — you’re never far from the Great Lakes, and summers up north are genuinely some of the best in the country, with beach towns, dunes, and lake days within easy reach of the metros.
+Then there’s life outside the hospital, which matters plenty over 13 weeks.
+Michigan runs on water.
+You’re never far from the Great Lakes, and summers up north are genuinely some of the best in the country, with beach towns, dunes, and lake days within easy reach of the metros.
 Detroit’s food and music scenes have come roaring back, Grand Rapids leans into craft beer and the arts, and Ann Arbor brings a college-town energy that’s hard to beat.
-Cost of living is friendlier than the coasts across most of the state, so your stipend goes further day to day.
-Winters are real, so pack for them — but for a CVOR traveler who wants strong cases and a place that’s actually fun to live in between shifts, Michigan delivers.
+Cost of living stays friendlier than the coasts across most of the state, so your stipend goes further day to day.
+Winters are real, so pack for them โ€” but if you want strong cases and a place that’s actually fun to live in between shifts, Michigan delivers.

 Getting Started with Junxion